ToHeinAC/Coursera_HowToWinAKaggleCompetition-FinalProject/README.md

 Note: The hyperparameters of each regressor type have been optimized beforehand via grid-search and cross-validation.
 The latter operations are not shown here for simplicity and to keep the submission fairly small.

+**Results:**
+Public LB score is 0.8886 for _stacktrees\_sub1.csv_ (with a slightly worse private LB score; slightly overfitting?) and 0.9126 for _stacktrees\_sub2.csv_ (with a slightly better private LB score).
+This my place me well into the top 1.000 of the nearly 9.000 competitors atm.

 ## Useful links provided by course